oriern/SuperPAL/README.md

 ```
   python main_predict.py -data_path <DATA_PATH>  -output_path <OUT_DIR_PATH>  -alignment_model_path  <ALIGNMENT_MODEL_PATH>
 ```
+  `<DATA_PATH>` should contain the following structure where a summary and its related document directory share the same name:
+      - `<DATA_PATH>`
+        - summaries
+          - A.txt
+          - B.txt
+          - ...
+        - A
+          - doc_A1
+          - doc_A2
+          - ...
+        - B
+          - doc_B1
+          - doc_B2
+          - ...

-It will create two files in `<OUT_DIR_PATH>`:
+  3. It will create two files in `<OUT_DIR_PATH>`:
     - 'dev.tsv' - contains all alignment candidate pairs.
     - a '.csv' file - contains all predicted aligned pairs with their classification score.